-Y 0 = Ζ ((A - B) x 10,000) x C = where: the actual number of cases of Clostridium difficile in respect of Α = all NHS patients treated by the Provider in the Contract Year В the Baseline Threshold (the figure as notified to the Provider and recorded in = the Particulars, being the Provider's threshold for the number of cases of Clostridium difficile for the Contract Year, in accordance with Guidance) С no. of inpatient bed days in respect of Service Users in the Contract Year =

-C = no. of inpatient bed days in respect of Service Users in the Contract Year no. of inpatient bed days in respect of all NHS patients treated by the Provider in the Contract Year i) Calculation of overall sanction for the provider as a whole ii) Attribution of sanction value to a specific contract
+- A = the actual number of cases of Clostridium difficile in respect of all NHS patients treated by the Provider in the Contract Year - B = the Baseline Threshold (the figure as notified to the Provider and recorded in the Particulars, being the Provider's threshold for the number of cases of Clostridium difficile for the Contract Year, in accordance with Guidance) - C = no. of inpatient bed days in respect of Service Users in the Contract Year no. of inpatient bed days in respect of all NHS patients treated by the Provider in the Contract Year i) Calculation of overall sanction for the provider as a whole ii) Attribution of sanction value to a specific contract